CowFreedom/ConstrainedOptimization/README.md

 |Newton-Gauss|The Gauss Newton procedure minimizes functions that can be represented as a sum of squares.|
 |Particle Swarm Optimization|The Particle Swarm Optimization (PSO) algorithm minimizes any continuous function on a bounded domain.|

-The main feature of **Constrained Optimization** is the compartmentalization of problem formulation, solution finding and underlying computation mechanism.
+The main feature of **ConstrainedOptimization** is the compartmentalization of problem formulation, solution finding and underlying computation mechanism.
 A problem is formulated via child instantiations of the `Evaluation` class type, which includes details such as the objective function to be optimized or problem specific parsing details.
 Solution finding algorithms are represented as classes such as `NewtonOptimizer`.
 Computational interaction with UG4 is abstracted away in instances of `ComputationMode`.
 Combined, this setup gives a flexible and modular platform that can be adapted for many problems at hand.